shawnmgoulet/teachosm-for-school/README.md

-# TeachOSM for High School
+# TeachOSM for School

-This TeachOSM for High School project under the **[TeachOSM](http://teachosm.org)** project umbrella provides educators with scale-able **[OpenStreetMap](https://www.openstreetmap.org/)** (OSM) geography-based educational modules developed to integrate with the **[United States AP Human Geography curriculum](https://apstudent.collegeboard.org/apcourse/ap-human-geography)**, exposing students to 21st century mapping technology.
+This TeachOSM for School project under the **[TeachOSM](http://teachosm.org)** project umbrella provides educators with scale-able **[OpenStreetMap](https://www.openstreetmap.org/)** (OSM) geography-based educational modules developed to integrate with the **[United States AP Human Geography curriculum](https://apstudent.collegeboard.org/apcourse/ap-human-geography)**, exposing students to 21st century mapping technology.

 * **_Everyone_ is invited to collaborate to produce this meaningful organization of secondary education-level materials.**
 * **All materials and knowledge available within this project is shared widely and freely.**

 ## Contributing

-Thanks for your interest in contributing to the TeachOSM for High School project!
+Thanks for your interest in contributing to the TeachOSM for School project!
 There are many ways to contribute.
 To get started, take a look at **[CONTRIBUTING.md](https://github.com/shawnmgoulet/teachosm-for-high-school/blob/master/CONTRIBUTING.md)**.

 We welcome contributions and involvement from anyone interested and ask that you please send a short note of interest to info@teachosm.org if necessary.